 Interferes with absorption of non-heme iron:

-- Large amounts of calcium, such as calcium rich foods or calcium supplements.
+- Large amounts of calcium, such as calcium-rich foods or supplements.

-- Plant substances like phytates (found in grains, legumes, nuts, and seeds) & tannins (found in tea, coffee, wine).
+- Plant substances like phytates (in grains, legumes, nuts, and seeds) & tannins (found in tea, coffee, and wine).
 Sprouting plant-based foods can significantly reduce their phytate levels, which means better nutrient absorption!

 Issues with too Much Heme Iron

-The human body is able to naturally regulate how much non-heme iron that we absorb from plant sources, which helps to prevent our bodies from being overloaded with too much iron.
+The human body can naturally regulate how much non-heme iron we absorb from plant sources, which helps prevent our bodies from overloading with too much iron.

 However, heme iron is a different story.
-Heme iron is easily absorbed, but not easily gotten rid of.
-In fact, the human body actually has no mechanism to excrete excess iron once it is absorbed.
+Heme iron is easily absorbed but not easily gotten rid of.
+The human body has no mechanism to excrete excess iron once absorbed.

 This could mean trouble if we get too much iron in our system.
 For example, excess iron is stored in our organs, with the majority being put in our liver, heart, and pancreas.
-Too much iron in our organs could lead to damage and disease—eventually leading to life-threatening conditions like liver disease, heart problems, diabetes, and certain types of cancers.
+Too much iron in the organs could lead to damage and disease — eventually leading to life-threatening conditions like liver disease, heart problems, diabetes, and certain cancers.